nismod/energy_demand/docs/documentation.md

   The daily load profiles for service submodel cooling demands are taken from Dunn and Knight (2005).
 For the residential sector,

-### 2.3 Model Classes
+### 2.3 Main Classes
-Figure 3 provides an overview of how all major classes relate to the a generated sub model.
+Figure 3 provides an overview of how all major classes relate to each other for generating a sub model to simluate different end uses.
+For every simulated region, the geographically closeset WeatherRegion is searched and linked to the Region class.
+Every WeatherRegion class contained a technology and load profile stock as depending on temperatures, the efficiencies of the technologies and load profiles may differ.

 ![Image of model integration](../docs/documentation_images/Fig_03_ULM_main_classes.jpg) *Figure 3: Interaction of all major classes of HIRE*